Toyajkumar/Toyaj_Store_Analysis_PowerBI/README.md

 ## Contents

-- `Datasets/`: This folder contains the raw data files used for analysis.
+- `Store/`: This folder contains the raw data files used for analysis.
-- `Reports/`: This folder contains Power BI report files (.pbix) with pre-built visualizations and analysis.
+- `Toyaj_Store_Analysis_PowerBI.pbix/`: This folder contains Power BI report files (.pbix) with pre-built visualizations and analysis.
-- `Documentation/`: Additional documentation about data sources, methodologies, and insights.

 ## Getting Started